umich-iam/sso-examples-oidc-php-oidc/README.md

 - You need to fill in the correct details for the `OpenIDConnectClient` call.
 ClientID and ClientSecret are obtained via the self-provisioning process in the OPaM tool.
 The correct Provider URL for U-M is 'https://shibboleth.umich.edu/'.

 - The jumbojett library supports the Client Authentication method `client_secret_basic` by default.
 The OPaM tool default is `client_secret_post` and does not yet allow the option of selecting another method when provisioning OIDC service client credentials.
-There is a workaround documented in[Issue #120](https://github.com/jumbojett/OpenID-Connect-PHP/issues/120) in the GitHub repository which can be added to the code to address this issue.
+There is a code change required to explicitly set the Client Authentication method to `client_secret_post`.

 - Need to replace `given_name` with `sub` in the call to `requestUserInfo` to set the name.